 4. May reduce the risk of certain cancers

 Ashwagandha contains a natural compound called withaferin.
 This compound has been shown to induce apoptosis – killing of cancer cells .

 This compound works in two stages.
 The first stage is the creation of reactive oxygen species within the cancer cell which disrupts their function and weakens them.
 This then makes these cancer cells more susceptible to apoptosis.

 5. May reduce the risk or prevent memory loss or impairment

 Some studies on animals suggest that ashwagandha may have the ability to slow or prevent the loss of brain function and improve memory.
-For instance, persons with conditions like the Alzheimer’s disease, Huntington’s disease and Parkinson’s disease suffer from memory loss and poor brain signalling.
-As these conditions develop, the signalling pathways in the brain become damaged.
+For instance, persons with conditions like the Alzheimer’s disease, Huntington’s disease, and Parkinson’s disease suffer from memory loss and poor brain signaling.
+As these conditions develop, the signaling pathways in the brain become damaged.
 The research suggests that ashwagandha may delay this effect .

 6. May support heart health

 Ashwagandha has numerous properties that may improve heart health.
 This includes:

 - Reducing blood sugar

 7. May increase muscle mass and strength